 O'Neill is also a member of the American Society for Public Administration (ASPA) and the Association for Public Policy Analysis and Management (APPAM).

-Indiana University, a member of North Central Association (NCA), is accredited by The Higher Learning Commission, www.ncahigherlearningcommission.org.
+Indiana University, a member of North Central Association (NCA), is accredited by the Higher Learning Commission.

 Contact Information